HelpBot Assistant

 Getting started with Angular Toast component

-This section briefly explains about how to create a simple Toast and configure its available functionalities in Angular using Angular quickstart.
+This section briefly explains how to create a simple Toast and configure its available functionalities in Angular using the Angular CLI quickstart.

 Prerequisites